Harbor Subdivision: Los Angeles Metro Rail system

 Most of the line was purchased by the Los Angeles County Metropolitan Transportation Authority (Metro) in 1992, and freight rights are retained by BNSF.

 Heavy construction began in June 2014 to convert a portion of the Harbor Subdivision to light rail use as a segment of the K Line, part of the Los Angeles Metro Rail system.
 The Harbor Subdivision over-crossing on Century Boulevard and Aviation Boulevard was demolished in late-July 2014 as part of the construction of the K Line.
 When completed, it will run from Jefferson Park in the north and link with the Metro C Line at the south end.
-However with the construction of the LAX Automated People Mover, the K Line opened north from Westchester/Veterans station in October 2022.
+However with the construction of SkyLink, the K Line opened north from Westchester/Veterans station in October 2022.
 The remaining two stations Aviation/Century and LAX/Metro Transit Center subsequently opened later in 2024 and 2025, respectively.
 As a result, the K Line now uses the former C Line segment south to Redondo Beach, which the C Line's terminus is LAX.

 A study conducted by Metro examined the feasibility of extending the C Line to Torrance via the Harbor Sub, the creation of a new light rail transit line and even the possibility of a maglev high-speed rail system.